perrutquist/Zeros.jl/README.md

 The `testzero` function can be used to change the type when a variable is equal to zero.
 For example `foo(testzero(a), b)` will call `foo(a,b)` if `a` is nonzero.
 But if `a` is zero, then it will call `foo(Zero(),b)` instead.
 The function `foo` will then be complied specifically for input of the type `Zero` and this might result in speed-ups that outweigh the cost of branching.

-New in v0.1: Attempting to create a `Complex` with `Zero()` as its real part will result in a `Real`, which will typically result in faster code execution.
+New in v0.1: Attempting to create a `Complex` with `Zero()` as its imaginary part will result in a `Real`, which will typically result in faster code execution.
 (For more advanced usage of `Zero` and complex numbers, see the example below.)

 ### Usage example: Complex numbers